akpw/akpw/_posts/2016-09-8-BinaryTreesPlayground-Part-II.md

 }
 {% endhighlight %}

-As full `TreeLayoutBuilderReingold` struct listing is a bit on the longish side, and is not shown here for practical purposes.
+The full `TreeLayoutBuilderReingold` struct listing is a bit on the longish side, and is not shown here for practical purposes.
 For anyone curious to see how all of the above concepts are implemented, the code lives [here](https://github.com/akpw/VisualBinaryTrees/blob/master/VisualBinaryTrees.playground/Sources/TreeDrawing/Layout/Builders/TreeLayoutBuilderReingold.swift) and should have enough comments for the key parts of the algorithm.

-There is a also very detailed description of the Reingold's et al. algorithm in a great paper of C. Buchheim, M. J Unger, and S. Leipert[^4].
-Among other things, that paper by itself takes the art of tree drawing to yet another level via describing an efficient, O(n) algorithm of laying out arbitrary N-ary trees.
+There is a detailed description of the Reingold's et al. algorithm in a great paper of C. Buchheim, M. J Unger, and S. Leipert[^4].
+That paper by itself takes the art of tree drawing to yet another level, via describing an efficient, O(n) algorithm of laying out arbitrary N-ary trees.

-Another valuable resource on the subject is a Python magazine article by Bill Mill[^5], which is also available online.[^6] In addition to going through the concepts, Bill is providing lots of Python code samples that help understand things from the perspective of a pragmatic developer.
+Another valuable resource on the subject is a Python magazine article by Bill Mill[^5], which is also available online in Bill's blog.[^6] In addition to going through the concepts, Bill is providing lots of Python code samples that help understand things from the perspective of a pragmatic developer.

 ***Conclusion***

-This was the final part of the of the series on visualizing binary trees with Swift 3.
+This was the final part of the series on visualizing binary trees with Swift 3.

 At that point, you should be familiar with using the [the playground](https://github.com/akpw/VisualBinaryTrees) with your own tree implementations, as well as with customizing the tree drawings with your own preset configurations and changing the architectural components for specific needs of your project.